PiBrewing/cbpi4-PID_AutoTune/README.md

 Changelog:

+- 09.02.22: (0.0.7): Added default target temp in case user did not choose target tamp and alarm if target temp is below current temp
 - 20.11.21: (0.0.6): Switch heater off at end of autotune.
 Usage of power settings (cbpi >= 4.0.0.45 required)
 - 15.11.21: (0.0.5): Updated README
 - 02.04.21: (0.0.4): Bug fixing